symbol/symbol-docs/CONTRIBUTING.md

 ### Fork and clone the repository

+If the documentation change is small, you can use the *"Edit on Github"* button at the top of the page.

-You will need to fork the main nem2-docs repository and clone it to your local machine.
+For substantial changes or contributions, you may need to fork the main nem2-docs repository and clone it to your local machine.
 See [github help page](https://help.github.com/articles/fork-a-repo/) for help.

 Further instructions for specific projects are given below.